Senior University Examination Qualification

 English: Assessment-literacy-Qualities-of-the-assessment-literate-UAS-teachers.pdf

-The SUEQ trajectory is created in line with the national SKE guidelines in its objectives and intentions, albeit with a specific university focus and set-up.
+The SUEQ trajectory is created in line with the national SKE guidelines as drafted in 2013 by the BKE/SKE expert group on behalf of the Association of Universities of Applied Sciences, albeit with a specific university focus and set-up.
+The national SKE guidelines were updated by a group of experts at a later stage: Verantwoordingsdocument-Kwaliteiten-van-de-toetsbekwame-hbo-docent.pdf / English: Assessment-literacy-Qualities-of-the-assessment-literate-UAS-teachers.pdf

-The aim of this trajectory is to help you develop into a senior practitioner on assessment and examination.
-As SUEQ practitioner, you can formulate your vision on assessment, can understand the place and function of assessment within the study programme (faculty, institution) and you have the ability to oversee, influence and improve the care for and/or safeguarding of the quality of assessment at programme (or higher) level, thereby taking the specific context into account.
-This not only requires thorough knowledge of the parties involved and their respective roles and responsibilities and of rules and regulations, but also an attitude that can be described as pro-active, self-critical, sensitive for the relevant context and aimed at continuously further development.
+The SUEQ trajectory aims to help staff members develop into senior practitioners in assessment and examination.
+As SUEQ practitioner, you can formulate your vision on assessment, can understand the place and function of assessment within the study programme (faculty, institution), and you can oversee, influence, and improve the care for and/or safeguarding of the quality of assessment at the programme (or higher) level, thereby taking the specific context into account.
+This not only requires thorough knowledge of the parties involved and their respective roles and responsibilities and of rules and regulations, but also an attitude that can be described as proactive, self-critical, sensitive to the relevant context, and aimed at continuous further development.

 Previous SUEQ Projects